relaycorp/letro-server/docs/contact-pairing.md

 Contact pairing is a two-phase process due to Awala's E2E encryption and pre-authorisation requirements:

 1. The two parties exchange [_pairing requests_](#contact-pairing-request), using this server as a broker.
 The order in which requests are received is irrelevant, as the server will wait until both have been received before forwarding them to each other in the form of [_pairing matches_](#contact-pairing-match).
 2. The two parties exchange [_pairing connection parameters_](#contact-pairing-authorisation), using this server as a broker.
-The order in which parameters are received is irrelevant because the server will forward them as soon as they are received in the form of [_pairing completion_](#contact-pairing-completion) messages.
+The order in which parameters are received is irrelevant because the server will forward them **as-is** as soon as they are received.

 The diagram below illustrates the process above: